Description

 Conclusion

 Having the wrong ideas about life is dangerous.
 Paganism appears uncontroversial and enlightened: live and let live, believe what makes you happy.
 But in reality, paganism encourages the groundless imposition of personal intuitions onto a world which may well not reflect them.
 Believing things which just aren’t so is the definition of insanity, and assigning transcendental value to unsubstantiated claims is a recipe for disaster, as we see from history.
-We should approach divinity with the same solemnity we would approach a widow in mortal danger.
+We must approach the divine with the same solemnity we would approach a widow in mortal danger.
 This means applying logic to search for truth, wherever it may lead, regardless of our own predilections.
-This means rejecting assertions based on spiritual intuition and subjective experience.
-And this of course means rejecting paganism.
+It means rejecting the inebriation of spiritual intuition in favor of sobriety and discipline.
+And this, of course, means rejecting paganism.